 For more information on how to beat Miracles, please read AJ Kerrigan's article linked below.

-Copies of Ponder are usually sided out against Miracles as a way to find room, TES doesn't have a lot of "flex spots" and Miracles is known to bring in up to three copies of Pyroblast.
+Copies of Ponder are usually sided out against Miracles as a way to find room, TES doesn't have a lot of "flex spots" and these control decks are known to bring in up to three copies of Pyroblast.
 This limits their effectiveness against TES.
 Sideboarding for this matchup can be difficult as there are so many cards we would like to bring in, but the entire deck feels useful in some way.

 For more information on how to beat 4c Control, please read Alex Poling's article linked below.

 05-04-2017 Romario Neto vs Anuraag Das with UWr Stoneblade on Legacy Premier League